gregcox7/StatLabs/docs/08-power.md

 ## [1] 0.08501566
 ```

-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:unnamed-chunk-29"><strong>(\#exr:unnamed-chunk-29) </strong></span>Try changing `null_sd` in the code above to different values and then re-run the code following it to make a histogram and calculate power.
+\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ex0807"><strong>(\#exr:ex0807) </strong></span>
+Try changing `null_sd` in the code above to different values and then re-run the code following it to make a histogram and calculate power.
 Try to find a population SD where the power ends up as close as you can get it to 0.8 without going over.
 What population SD did you find?
 </div>\EndKnitrBlock{exercise}

 ## Using data to test the null hypothesis